blocksentinel/periscope/README.md

 ## License

-This project is released under the terms of the MIT license.
-See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.
+This project is released under the terms of the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/Apache-2.0.